-Malachi says that during the first years of the Ottoman conquest, the Land of Israel was blessed with prosperity and new customs: "After the conquest of the land by the Ottomans, there was a wonderful period here for several decades.
-The money flowed, Jerusalem underwent renovations, all sorts of people came to Israel from abroad and new customs were brought with them. "
+Malachi relates that during the first years of the Ottoman conquest, the Land of Israel was blessed with prosperity and new customs: "After the conquest of the land by the Ottomans, there was a wonderful period here for several decades.
+The money flowed, Jerusalem underwent renovations, all kinds of people came to Israel from abroad and new customs were brought with them. "

 "Women used to smoke too," he says.
 "Especially among the Bedouin.
 Many of them, although they knew there was damage to smoking, were unable to quit.
-Soon the tobacco was given an Italian name, Deal Demonio, 'grass of the breast'.
-Jews used to ask many halachic questions related to tobacco at that time, they could smell it on Shabbat, in the sitting room, what about tobacco induced by the wine of gentiles, etc. "
+Soon the tobacco was given an Italian name, Dil Demonio, 'The Devil's Grass'.
+Jews used to ask many halachic questions related to tobacco at that time, they could smell it on Shabbat, in the sitting room, what about tobacco induced by the wine of gentiles, and so on. "

 Kupishops is an invention of the Ottomans

-"Pilgrims who arrived in Israel testified that anyone traveling on the road must have coffee-drinking equipment and a smoking kit.
+"Pilgrims who arrived in Israel testified that every person traveling on the road must have coffee equipment and a smoking kit.
 Tobacco smoking plus hashish has become part of the cafe's social life.
 In those days they used to add the hashish to coffee or smoked it through a hookah.
 The name Hookah comes from the Sanskrit Narayan Narkhila, which means coconut. "

 Cannabis blue and white

-Much of the hashish in the Land of Israel of those days came from the nearby Arab countries, but according to Melchi, in Israel itself there were quite a few cannabis growers.
-"Travelers who visited the country in the 18 century said that the cannabis plant is grown in many places, including in Jaffa where an anesthetic reminiscent of opium is prepared."
+Much of the hashish in the Land of Israel of those days came from nearby Arab countries, but according to Malhi, in Israel itself there were quite a few cannabis growers.
+"Travelers who visited Israel in the 18 century said that the cannabis plant is grown in many places, including Jaffa, where an anesthetic reminiscent of opium is prepared."

-Malachi continues to describe the common "hashish parties" of Jews and Arabs that took place in Israel at the time, until the British conquered the area.
-They removed the hashish from the law and destroyed the celebration: "We find references to social causes, They used to consume hashish as part of the social life.
-Jews and Arabs participated in these parties until the end of the First World War.
+Malachi continues to describe the common "hashish parties" of Jews and Arabs that took place in Israel at that time, until the British conquered the area, removed the hashish from the law and destroyed the celebration: "We find references to social causes, They used to consume hashish as part of the social life.
+At these parties, which were held until the end of the First World War, Jews and Arabs participated together.
 After the British conquered Palestine and expelled the Turks from the Middle East, they began to impose prohibitions on the growth and consumption of the cannabis plant. "